Now that you've built a custom firmware file you'll want to flash your keyboard.

 *** DFU device connected: Atmel Corp.
 ATmega32U4 (03EB:2FF4:0000)*** Attempting to flash, please don't remove device>>> dfu-programmer.exe atmega32u4 erase --forceErasing flash...
 SuccessChecking memory from 0x0 to 0x6FFF...
 Empty.>>> dfu-programmer.exe atmega32u4 flash "D:\Git\qmk_firmware\gh60_satan_default.hex"Checking memory from 0x0 to 0x3F7F...
 Empty.0% 100% Programming 0x3F80 bytes...[>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>] Success0% 100% Reading 0x7000 bytes...[>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>] SuccessValidating...
 Success0x3F80 bytes written into 0x7000 bytes memory (56.70%).>>> dfu-programmer.exe atmega32u4 reset*** DFU device disconnected: Atmel Corp: ATmega32U4 (03EB:2FF4:0000)

 This has been made pretty simple compared to what it used to be.
 When you are ready to compile and flash your firmware, open up your terminal window and run the flash command:

-If you have not configured your keyboard/keymap name, or you have multiple keyboards, you can specify the keyboard and keymap:
+If you have not configured your keyboard/keymap name in the CLI, or you have multiple keyboards, you can specify the keyboard and keymap:

 qmk flash -kb <my_keyboard> -km <my_keymap>